isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/personaobjectstatus.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **PersonaObjectStatus** indica se a pessoa está completa ou parcial.
+O valor de texto do **elemento PersonaObjectStatus** indica se a persona está completa ou parcial.

 ## <a name="remarks"></a>Comentários